iifl-logo

 Supporting Education

 In collaboration with Ekam Foundation, the Company committed support for academic education of children from the lower economic strata.
 The assistance was also provided to nursing students and students pursing graduation from different colleges spread across the country.
-Besides supporting educational needs, the organization also assisted in digitizing classrooms across Maharashtra, Nagaland, and Andaman & Nicobar Islands.
+Besides supporting educational needs across the states of Assam, Delhi, Himachal Pradesh, Maharashtra, Madhya Pradesh, Punjab, Telangana, Tamil Nadu, and Uttar Pradesh, the organization also assisted in digitizing classrooms in Maharashtra and Bihar.

 Support towards Sports